 So . . .
 I am thinking about all three of Chad’s children as I drop off Lil Bit at daycare and head to work.
 I am smiling, saying “hello” and “good morning” until my friend Liz asks me how I am.

 There are moments that we can only manage in silence.
 Speaking the words is too much.

 For a second, the dam cracks and tears rush in.
 I just shake my head.
 I am glad she is such a good friend that she immediately knew I couldn’t talk or even manage a hug without losing my carefully placed facade.

 Around ten a text message says they are boarding, and I don’t know when I will hear from him again.
 They fly a few different patterns to Kuwait.
 He could stop in Newfoundland or Ireland or Maine before the final leg to Kuwait.
 But I don’t know, I might hear from him again in a few hours or not at all for many days.

 As I text back one more I love you and be safe, I realize that my cell phone has to go everywhere with me again.
 It took me almost the whole year to get used to being able to leave it in one room and walk into another, and now I am tied to it again.

-This lesson is driven home later when I get into the car at 4:40 and realize I missed a call while making copies.
-I frantically call back and call back because even though I kissed him goodbye twelve hours ago, now every phone call, email, text message feels like the last one.
+Later, I realized I had missed a call while making copies after school, driving home this lesson.
+I frantically call back and call back.
+Even though I kissed him goodbye twelve hours ago, now every phone call, email, text message feels like the last one.
 The last call on American soil and I missed it . . .

 . . . then he picks up.
 We have only a minute before I hear the boarding call in the background.
 I am just glad I got to say, “I love you” one more time.
 Now, it really begins, the wondering if and how we will both survive – on opposite sides of this deployment and the world.